 What was taught at the Bread of Life Discourse are some of the most important teachings from Jesus about eternal life, that many people misinterpret.
 Based on facts, through a comprehensive analysis of Holy Scripture, we give our audience a complete and thorough understanding of the following:

-With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71
+- Undeniable facts from Holy Scripture that Jesus was “not” speaking symbolically at the Bread of Life Discourse.

 John 6:66 is the very first recorded Christian apostasy.
 Why did these disciples leave?